Dmytro Chyhrynskyi: AEK Athens

 On 11 June 2016, Chyhrynskyi signed a two-year contract with a possible extension for a third with Super League Greece club AEK Athens.
 On 26 February 2017 he scored his first goal for the club in a 3–0 home win against AEL.
 The following 4 February, he scored in a 2–1 away win against champions Olympiacos, his first goal for the 2017–18 season.

 In mid-April 2021, the Ukrainian defender was unsure about his future, as his contract was not likely to be renewed and he was strongly considering retiring and serving the team from another official post.
 On 15 June 2021, AEK Athens announced that Chyhrynskyi would not continue with the club.

-Ionikos
+Ionikos Nikaias

-On 9 September 2021, Chyhrynskyi signed a one-year contract with newly promoted Super League Greece club Ionikos.
-On 6 July 2022 he extended his contract with Ionikos for one year more.
+On 9 September 2021, Chyhrynskyi signed a one-year contract with the newly promoted Super League Greece club Ionikos.
+On 6 July 2022, he extended his contract with Ionikos for one more year.

+Third spell at Shakhtar Donetsk

+On 4 August 2023, Chyhrynskyi signed a one-year contract with the Ukrainian Premier League club Shakhtar Donetsk.